-There are several Department based assitantships that will have Graduate Assitants working closely with the department staff.
+There are several Department based assistantships that will have Graduate Assistants working closely with the department staff.
 These positions include, Communications Assistant, Recruitment Weekend Coordinator, History Day Assistants.
 The staff will work with the Director of Graduate Studies to make appointments, Graduate Student preferences will be taken into consideration.

 Research Assistant (RA) Appointments

 The Director of Graduate Students does not assign research assistantships.
 Individual faculty members who receive funding for research hire graduate students of their choice on an as needed basis.
 The availability of these positions varies on a yearly basis.

 The history department awards a variety of year-long fellowships to graduate students.
 Some department fellowships are offered to first-year students while others are offered to advanced students.

 The department also nominates outstanding graduate students for fellowships that the Graduate School and the U of M award to advanced students.

 Graduate students can also find support outside the department.

 - The GS Fellowship Office (314 Johnston Hall) can provide information on fellowships and scholarships awarded by outside foundations and organizations and on miscellaneous funds available within the U of M.

 - The Office of Student Finance (200 Fraser Hall) accepts applications for scholarships, loans, and work-study grants.